Shao-Group/scallop-umi-test/README.md

 # Step 4: Analysis Results and Reproduce Figures

-Once the results have been generated, one can use the following scripts in `plots` to reproduce the figures:
+Once all the results of three datasets have been generated, one can use the following scripts in `plots` to reproduce the figures:
 ```
 ./build.figures.sh
 ```
-You need to install Python3 packages `numpy` and `matplotlib` to process data and generate figures.
+**Important Notice**: You need to install Python3 packages `numpy` and `matplotlib` to process data and generate figures.

 The figures will appear under `plots/HEK293T/figure`, `plots/Mouse-Fibroblast/figure` and `plots/ENCODE10/figure`.

 Default setting will generate figures for comparing all four assemblers running at default parameters on three datasets.
 You can modify the scripts in `results` and `plots` to run assemblers at different parameters.